 If refused or ignored, make good on the promise to take action:

-- Contact your credit card company and initiate a charge back (dispute) of your payment.
+- Contact your credit card company and initiate a dispute ("internal" chargeback) to recover your payment.

 - Commence a legal action in provincial small claims court against the companies involved.